refaktor/rye/NOTES_2.md

       map as { .add 100 }

-but this is probably less elegant or at least less __usual__ for programmers from other languages so me could have equivalent *-each functions work
+but this is probably less elegant or at least less __usual__ for programmers from other languages so we could have equivalent *-each functions work

-      for-each a as { print a }
+      for-each 'a as { print a }
-      map-each a as { add a 100 }
+      map-each 'a as { add a 100 }